wp-plugins/the-casengo-chat-widget/readme.txt

 1.8.6 Improved admin interface
 1.9.0 Minor bugs fixed
 1.9.1 After plugin activation, the browser will be redirected to the settings page automatically.
 The settings page has moved to its own Casengo menu.
+1.9.4 Bug fixed: compatible with optimization and cache plugins that removes HTML comments 1.9.5 Support for inline chat (in beta)

 ==Readme Generator==